DharaKara/LaunchPad/README.md

 # LaunchPad
-LaunchPad is our Career Guidance Platform which is integrating many features
+LaunchPad is our Career Guidance Platform which is integrating many features such as: